ShinjiX-Web/to-do-list/README.md

 In the project directory, you can run:

 ### `npm install`
-Run this command under root directory first to install modules to run the code
+Run this command in your root directory first to install modules to run the code

 ### `npm start`